yyong-brs/learn-kubernetes/chapter8.md

 When you run this exercise, you should see clearly how the StatefulSet preserves order and waits for each Pod to be running before it starts the next Pod.
 PVCs are created for each Pod in sequence, too, as you can see from my output, shown in figure 8.10.

 ![图8.10](.\images\Figure8.10.png)

-​																		**Figure 8.10 PVCs are created and allocated to the Postgres Pods.**
+<center>图 8.10 PVCs are created and allocated to the Postgres Pods</center>

 It feels like we’ve spent a long time on StatefulSets, but it’s a topic you should understand well so you’re not taken by surprise when someone asks you to move their database to Kubernetes (which they will).
 StatefulSets come with a good deal of complexity, and you’ll avoid using them most of the time.
 But if you are looking to migrate existing apps to Kubernetes, StatefulSets could be the difference between being able to run everything on the same platform or having to keep a handful of VMs just to run one or two apps.